Albuquerque, New Mexico: Climate

 Albuquerque is located near the crossroads of several ecoregions.
 According to the U.S. Environmental Protection Agency, the city is located in the southeastern edge of the Arizona/New Mexico Plateau, with the Arizona/New Mexico Mountains ecoregion defining the adjacent Sandia-Manzano mountains, including the foothills in the eastern edges of the city limits, above Juan Tabo Boulevard.
-Though the city lies at the northern edge of the Chihuahuan Desert transitioning into the Colorado Plateau, much of Albuquerque area west of the Sandia Mountains shares similar temperatures, aridity, yearly precipitation patterns, and natural vegetation more with that of the Chihuahuan Desert, namely the desert grassland and sand scrub plant communities.
+Though the city lies at the northern edge of the Chihuahuan Desert transitioning into the Colorado Plateau, much of Albuquerque's area west of the Sandia Mountains shares similar temperatures, aridity, yearly precipitation patterns, and natural vegetation with the Chihuahuan Desert, namely the desert grassland and sand scrub plant communities.

-The eastern portion of the greater Albuquerque area is known as the East Mountain area, and it is within the Southwestern Tablelands, sometimes considered a southern extension of the central high plains or northeast New Mexico highlands.
+The eastern portion of the greater Albuquerque area is known as the East Mountain area, outside Albuquerque but it is within the Southwestern Tablelands, sometimes considered a southern extension of the central high plains or northeast New Mexico highlands.
 To the north is the Southern Rockies ecoregion in the Jemez Mountains.

 The average annual precipitation is less than half of evaporation supporting an arid climate (BWk), according to a more recent application of the Köppen climate classification system using over a century of climatology, with no month's daily mean temperature averaging below freezing.
 The climate is mild compared to many parts of the continent farther north or east, protected by mountains and surrounding highlands.
 However, due to the city's high elevation, low temperatures in winter often dip below freezing.
 Varied terrain and elevations within the city and outlying areas cause daily temperature differentials to vary.
-The daily mean temperatures in December and January, the coldest months, are above freezing at 36.9 °F at the 5,310-foot elevation Albuquerque International Airport station, representative of much of the city, and 35.2 °F at the 5,994-foot elevation Albuquerque Foothills NE station.
+The daily mean temperatures in December and January, the coldest months, are above freezing at 36.9 °F at the 5310 ft elevation Albuquerque International Airport station, representative of much of the city, and 35.2 °F at the 5994 ft elevation Albuquerque Foothills NE station.

 Albuquerque's climate is usually sunny and dry, with an average of 3,415 sunshine hours per year.
 Brilliant sunshine defines the region, averaging 278 days a year; periods of variably mid and high-level cloudiness temper the sun, mostly during the cooler months.
 Extended cloudiness lasting longer than two or three days is rare.

+Temperatures, precipitation, and wind vary across the city and environs, as a function of the location and elevation.